-Unrecognized tax benefits for uncertain tax positions are established in accordance with ASC 740 when, despite the fact that the tax return positions are supportable, the Company believes these positions may be challenged and the results are uncertain.
+Unrecognized tax benefits for uncertain tax positions are established in accordance with ASC 740 when, despite the fact that the tax retum positions are supportable, the Company believes these positions may be challenged and the results are uncertain.
 The Company adjusts these liabilities in light of changing facts and circumstances.
 As of January 30, 2010, the Company had gross unrecognized tax benefits totaling approximately \$10.3 million, of which approximately \$7.9 million would affect the effective tax rate if recognized.
 As of January 31, 2009, the Company had gross unrecognized tax benefits totaling approximately \$9.5 million, of which approximately \$6.4 million would affect the effective tax rate if recognized.
 As of February 2, 2008, the Company had gross unrecognized tax benefits totaling approximately \$9.2 million, of which approximately \$5.9 million would affect our effective tax rate if recognized.
-The Company had approximately \$4.9 million, \$5.9 million and \$5.1 million of interest and penalties accrued related to uncertain tax positions as of January 30, 2010, January 31, 2009 and February 2, 2008, respectively.
+The Company had gross uncertain tax positions as of January 30, 2010, January 31, 2009 and February 2, 2008, respectively.
 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
 The Company recognized \$390,000, \$1.1 million and \$1.5 million of interest and penalties in the Consolidated Statement of Income and Comprehensive Income for the years ended January 30, 2010, January 31, 2009 and February 2, 2008, respectively.
-With few exceptions, the Company is no longer subject to U.S. federal income tax examinations for years before 2007 and for state and local tax jurisdictions before 2004.
+The Company is no longer subject to U.S. federal income tax examinations for years before 2007 and for state and local tax jurisdictions before 2004.
 During the next 12 months, various state and local taxing authorities' statues of limitations will expire and certain state examinations may close which could result in a potential reduction of unrecognized tax benefits.